Phunmbi/Lute/README.md

 ## Development

 The Lute codebase is a monorepo managed with Yarn workspaces.
-The 2 workspaces being `client` and `server`.
+The 3 workspaces being `client` ,`server` and `documentation`.

 To run the codebase locally, you'll need